How Vibration Amplification Works: Phase, Pyramids

 Why This Matters for Vibration Diagnostics

 The engineering value of the algorithm follows directly from its properties.
-Because displacement is encoded in phase, the measurement is sensitive to sub-pixel motion: structural vibrations far too small to be seen by a camera can be detected and amplified.
+Because the algorithm is sensitive to sub-pixel motion structural vibrations, far too small to be seen by the naked eyes, can be detected and amplified.
 Because the temporal filter operates in the same frequency domain as classical vibration analysis, the output is immediately interpretable: the amplified video at a resonance frequency is the operational deflection shape of the structure at that frequency — without instrumentation, without a finite element model, and without the network of accelerometers that would be needed to reconstruct it from point measurements.

 Because the method is camera-based and contactless, it resolves vibration spatially across the full field of view in a single recording: every visible surface, every connection point, every span of pipe or structural member, simultaneously.
-The spatial picture that point sensors can only approximate is captured in its entirety.
-This is what makes vibration amplification a complement to accelerometer-based monitoring rather than a competitor — accelerometers provide continuous, high-frequency, time-resolved data at fixed points; vibration amplification provides the spatial context that connects those points and reveals how the structure moves between them.
+The spatial picture, which point-sensors can only sample at discrete locations, is captured completely.
+This is what makes vibration amplification a complement to accelerometer-based monitoring rather than a competitor — accelerometers provide, high-frequency, time-resolved data at fixed points; vibration amplification provides the spatial context that connects those points and reveals how the structure moves between them.

 See the Algorithm Applied to Your Equipment